f5devcentral/f5-velos-training/docs/introduction.rst

 Chassis Partitions
 ==================

 Another exciting new feature is the notion of grouping multiple VELOS blades together to form “mini VIPRIONS” within the same VELOS chassis.
 This will allow for another layer of isolation in addition to tenancy (similar to vCMP guests) that VIPRION didn’t support.
-Within a VELOS chassis an administrator can group together 2 or more blades to form a chassis partition.
+Within a VELOS chassis an administrator can group together one or more blades to form a chassis partition.
 A chassis may contain multiple chassis partitions and a blade may belong to only one chassis partition at a time.
 The minimum unit for a chassis partition is one blade and the maximum is 8 blades within the CX410 chassis.

 **Note: Chassis partitions are not related to TMOS admin partitions which are typically used to provide admin separation within a TMOS instance.**